JulieCJWu/mirLibSpark/README.md

 Its prediction procedures and parameters are optimized for plants and comply with the gold-standard requirement on miRNA predictions.

 It is a standalone and fully automated package with zero-dependency.
-__Fully automated__: one command line to analyze your data, and annotate miRNAs and their functions in one run..
+__Fully automated__: one command line to analyze your data, and annotate miRNAs and their functions in one run.
 __Zero-dependency__: dependencies are automatically installed.